tomstorey/m68k_bare_metal/README.md

 Open `Makefile` in your favourite editor and modify the CPU and PREFIX variables as required for your target and environment.

 Once you have done this, the first thing to do is to assemble `crt0.S`.
+Take a quick look at the very beginning of this file and determine if there are any settings that you want to change for your situation, otherwise, run:

 ```
 ~/m68k_bare_metal/myproject$ make crt